Haivision/srt/docs/dev/receiver-buffer.md

              EntryState_Read: The packet is non-order-read
              EntryState_Drop: The packet was requested to drop

-    m_iStartPos: the first packet that should be read (might be empty)
+    m_iStartPos: Physical index of the first logical cell (as for the circular buffer)
     m_iMaxPosOff: past-the-end of the BUSY REGION
     m_iEndOff: shift to the past-the-end of ICR.
 This points always to an empty cell.
     m_iDropOff: shift to the DROP TARGET packet.
 If 0, there's no DROP TARGET.